Methods of Setting Stop Loss Orders in Stock Indices Trading

 3. Stock Indices Trendlines

-A indices trend line can be used to set stop losses where the order is set just below the trend line.
-As long as the trend line holds the indices trader will be able to continue making profits while at the same time set this order that will lock his profit once the trendline is broken.
+A trend line can be used to set stop losses where the order is set just below the trend line.
+As long as the trend line holds the trader will be able to continue making profits while at the same time set this order which will lock his profit once the trend line is broken.

 Setting order below the trendline